tjh-chiangwei/cis-MR-codes/README.md

-These are the MR analysis codes used in the paper "Potential Therapeutic Targets for Sarcopenia Identified by Mendelian Randomization" by Wei Jiang. et al.
+These are the MR analysis codes used in the paper "Potential Therapeutic Targets for Sarcopenia Identified by Mendelian Randomization" by Wei Jiang. et al(https://doi.org/10.1093/ageing/afad024).

 The analysis codes are modified from those kindly shared online by Henry A. et al.[1] (https://github.com/alhenry/cvd1-hf).
 Thank them very much.
 The analyses were performed using TwoSampleMR[2] and MendelianRandomization[3] packages.